m-aouzal/HederaSmartContract/README.md

-# Hedera Reward Distribution DApp
+# Hedera Reward Distribution

-This project implements a decentralized application (DApp) for managing reward distribution using the Hedera Token Service (HTS).
+This project implements a  application  for managing reward distribution using the Hedera Token Service (HTS).
 It involves staking, transferring, and claiming rewards using two tokens: Mintable Staking Token (MST) and Mintable Payment Token (MPT).
 The smart contract handles the distribution of rewards in a fair and transparent manner.

 ## Admin Dashboard